Aliia17/Sentiment-and-abnormal-return/README.md

 ## Conclusion

+News events significantly influence stock returns, especially earnings-related news.
+Some events have stronger impacts than others, and market reactions vary.
 This project demonstrates that **not all news is equal** — investors react differently depending on the **type and volume** of firm-specific events.
-The results offer practical insights for analysts, investors, and financial strategists interested in market sentiment and event-driven trading.

 ---

 ## File Summary

-- `news_event_stock_analysis.ipynb`: Complete code for preprocessing, analysis, and visualization
+- `setiment_AR.zip`: Contains data, Fama-French factors daily, and complete code for preprocessing, analysis, and visualization
-- `data/`: Contains preprocessed data samples (if not too large for GitHub)

----

-## 💬 Contact

-Feel free to reach out or open an issue if you'd like to discuss methodology or collaborate.